Estimate the cost of closing your CD account before it matures.

 Is the penalty always based on interest?

 Yes, most standard early withdrawal penalties are expressed as a specific number of days or months of interest.
-The bank uses your current interest rate to determine the dollar value of that time period.
+The bank uses your CD's APY to determine the dollar value of that time period.
+A 6-month penalty on a 5% APY CD is roughly 2.5% of your principal.

 Can I avoid CD penalties?